The Alpha of All Dogs: Czechoslovakian Wolfdog or VlcakReading Time: 4 minutes

 Also known as the Slovak Wolfdog and Ceskoslovensky Vlcak.
 The Czechoslovakian Wolfdog is a new dog breed that originated from Czechoslovakia and Slovakia.

-The Czechoslovakia Wolfdog is a hybrid of the German Shepherd and a Carpathian wolf.
-As a result of such a crossing, these hybrid wolf-dogs maintain the fierceness of a wolf and the loyalty of German Shepherd.
+The Czechoslovakia Wolfdog is a hybrid (we use this as more a characteristic as hybrids are usually of two different species entirely) of the German Shepherd and a Carpathian wolf.
+As a result of such a crossing, these wolf-dogs maintain the fierceness of a wolf and the loyalty of German Shepherd.

 A dog such as the Czech wolfdog was designed for military and guard work.
 They are solid hunters, fastidious athletics, and loyal friends.
 They are designed for working hard and training hard, as such they are not dogs recommended for newbie owners.

 History of the Czechoslovakian Vlcak

 In 1955 a woman by the name of Karel Hartl came up with the idea of breeding German Shepherds with the Carpathian wolf.
 The purpose of such an out-of-the-box idea was to create the ultimate military dog breed for the Border Guard in Libejovice.

 To achieve such a goal, Karel Hartl first attempted to breed a German Shepherd with a female wolf by the name of Brita.
 Although the first breeding attempt was unsuccessful, Brita the wolf was eventually mated to another German Shepherd.
 Finally, on May 26, 1958, Brita the wolf gave birth to the first wolf hybridS of its kind—the first generation of Czechoslovakian Wolfdogs.